citysciencelab/cut-storytelling-tool/doc/variables.md

 You can overwrite these variables if need be.

 ### Tools
 Tools should be rendered to the sidebar.
-You can enable this by setting "renderToWindow": true.
+You can enable this by setting "renderToWindow": false.
 Tools should have the `$content_upper_space` at the top between content and the top line.
 Between two different content sections `$content_section_space` and between content within a section (for example between an input field and the next input field) itself `$content_space`.
 Theses variables also depend on the default base size 16px.
 If you change the font size in the html tag, the spaces will also be bigger/smaller, because this changes the base size.